openSUSE/openSUSE-git/git-native-packaging.md

 ![submodule](submoduleproject.png)

+#### Pitfalls

+##### Missing references

-However, since the referenced commits are not actually in the project repo it is not guaranteed that they actually still exist in the other repos as no branch contains them there.
-Therefore in the submodule approach the packages themselves do need something like the _factory_ branch for each project that uses the package.
+The commits references in the tree are intentionally not actually in the project repo to save space.
+That however means it is not guaranteed that they still exist in the linked repos.
+Garbage collection or force pushes could just delete commits.

-Protected in a way that it cannot be removed or altered:
+Therefore in the submodule approach package repos themselves do need something like the _factory_ branch for each project that uses the package.
+That branch needs to be protected in a way that it cannot be removed or altered by the package repo owner.

 ![submodule](submoduleproject2.png)

+##### gitmodules file

 A further complication is the _.gitmodules_ file.
 For one it's a single file.
 So if multiple packages are to be added or removed, submission need actual merging and may therefore conflict.

-The URL in submodule is normally an absolute one.
+Also, the URL in submodule is normally an absolute one.
 That means a project can't simply be mirrored to some other server including all packages.
 The clone would still refer to the original server.
-An altenative would be to use relative URL.
+An alternative would be to use relative URL.
 Git interprets them relative to the origin URL.
 A mirror would then have to replicate the directory structure.
 Eg.